 - Ask you to submit to a preliminary alcohol screening (PAS) test with a handheld breathalyzer.

-With every step of the DUI investigation—namely, the stop, then the detention/investigation, and then the arrest—comes a more elevated criterion for probable cause/reasonable suspicion.
+With every step of the DUI investigation: the stop, then the detention/investigation, and then the arrest—comes a more elevated criterion for probable cause/reasonable suspicion.
 While it might be easy for a police officer to meet the reasonable suspicion criterion to stop your car, the level of proof to keep you in custody and investigate you for a DUI is a lot higher.
 For example, to arrest you for a DUI, the police need to give detailed articulable information that would result in a reasonable officer suspecting that you are violating California DUI laws.
 The officer’s belief can not subjective – he must objectively have reasons for a DUI investigation.

 To stop a car, the police need reasonable suspicion.
 To search you or your car, the police need probable cause.
 This is because the expectation of privacy is less in the car.

 Probable cause is “whether, given all the circumstances …., there is a fair probability that contraband or evidence of a crime will be found in a particular place.”
 (Illinois v.
 Gates (1983) 462 U.S. 213).

-Reasonable suspicion is a sensible supposition that a crime has been, is being, or will be perpetrated.
+Reasonable suspicion is a sensible supposition that a crime has been, is being, or will be committed.
 It is a sensible certainty based on information or situations and is notified by the training and experience of a law enforcement officer.
 Reasonable suspicion is viewed as more than a supposition or instinct but less than probable cause.

 The distinction between the two words is that probable cause indicates there is actual evidence of a crime while reasonable suspicion is susceptible to extensive clarification.
-Reasonable suspicion specifies that it seems that a crime has been perpetrated.
-The expression is frequently utilized to validate an illegal investigation and search.
+Reasonable suspicion specifies that it seems that a crime has been committed.
+This expression is frequently utilized to validate an illegal investigation and search.
 If you were investigated for a DUI in Los Angeles and are charged with a crime, contact our office to see if we can get your Los Angeles DUI dismissed.